GrfxGuru/GulpStarter/README.md

 **clean-styles**

-Removes CSS files from the dev_build and all sud-directories.
+Removes CSS files from the dev_build and all sub-directories.

 **clean-dev**